cockpit-project/cockpit-project.github.io/running.md

 **https://**_ip-address-of-machine_**:9090**

 Use your system user account and password to log in.
 See [the guide](guide/latest/guide.html) for more info.

+Click your distribution logo below to see installation instructions.
 {% endcapture %}